Mediterranean Ultimate Edition:

 While the large scenario sets certainly did (and do) set our games apart, they’re not much of an advance in the state of the art from the 1970’s.
 They’re well done and include a lot of history and play value, but they each stand alone.

 There are more scenarios, particularly more battle scenarios.
 And we’ve broadened the game’s coverage to include incidents like the 1908 Bosnian Crisis and the naval operations that could have ensued.
-The scenario set now tops 100 scenarios, not including the campaign games.
-It’s a weighty set of text and unlikely to fit into just one book.
-And it has more than just a veneer of history; the scenarios are integrated into the story line, to tell you about naval operations in the Mediterranean and Black Seas between 1914 and 1918, plus some other wars that happened or could have happened before or after the Great War.
+The scenario set now tops 100 scenarios.
+It’s a weighty set of text and it has more than just a veneer of history; the scenarios are integrated into the story line, to tell you about naval operations in the Mediterranean and Black Seas between 1914 and 1918, plus some other wars that happened or could have happened before or after the Great War.
 It’s creatively very satisfying to write, and I think the players are really going to like it – at least they have in the similar format we’ve used in recent Panzer Grenadier and naval series products.

 You don’t get many do-overs, whether it’s a major life decision or something trivial like a game design.
 The New Avalanche Press is nothing if not a basket full of second chances, and I’m grateful for all of the opportunities to do things over, both large and small.
 This do-over is one that should provide a lot of fun.